JackSuuu/ContextGPT/README.md

 2. dedicate summary for the context
 3. chat within the pure context file

+## why still needs specialised AI agent when LLM like `chatgpt` and `deekseek` already exist?

+1. Customisation for Specific Use Cases: LLM are **general-purpose** and may not be optimised for **specific workflows**
+2. Efficiency & Cost Savings: specialised AI agents only focus on relevant inputs
+3. Better Context Management: this is the most crucial point, in a general purpose LLM, since it remembers you previous questions, it will use those context as part of its computation

 ## How to use

 To install or libraries required, run: